webmavens/auto-google-recaptcha/README.md

 - This prebuilt JS also add captcha to all ajax requests.

 - If you don't want to add the reCAPTCHA to any ajax request in frontend then add `disableCaptcha: true` attribute to ajax options and it will exclude that request from adding the reCAPTCHA.
-You can use this feature with `allowed_methods` config to completly exclude any ajax request from reCAPTCHA validation.
+You can use this feature with `allowed_methods` config to completely exclude any ajax request from reCAPTCHA validation.

 ---